Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo: Summary and outlook

 \section{Summary and outlook}

 In this work we have considered the $\nu=2/3$ FQH state in a QPC geometry.
 We have studied both the bare and reconstructed edge structures that are consistent with the bulk-boundary correspondence.
-For each of these, we have considered the steady state of the edge modes to be either coherent or equilibrated.
-In the coherent regime, two different RG fixed points have been proposed earlier, namely KFP and WMG.
-Recent experiments \cite{PhysRevLett.126.216803, Melcer2022, Kumar2022} have established that the thermal equilibration length is order of magnitude large than the charge equilibration length.
-These findings guarantee that different degree of thermal equilibration is possible while the charge is fully equilibrated.
-In our calculation, we have found that there are three possible QPC conductance plateaus $e^2/2h, 5e^2/9h,$ and $e^2/3h$ when we consider all possible models.
+For each of these, we have considered the steady state of the edge modes to be either unequilibrated or equilibrated.
+In the unequilibrated regime, two different paradigms of RG fixed points have been proposed earlier, namely KFP \cite{Kane1994} and WMG \cite{Wang2013}.
+Recent experiments \cite{PhysRevLett.126.216803, Melcer2022, Kumar2022, Srivastav2022} have established that the thermal equilibration length is an order of magnitude large than the charge equilibration length.
+These findings imply that different degrees of thermal equilibration are possible, along with full equilibration as far as charge is concerned.
+In this study we have found that there are three possible QPC-generated two-terminal conductance plateaus, $e^2/2h, 5e^2/9h,$ and $e^2/3h$; there are several distinct scenarios (discussed above) that lead to the first and last conductance values.
 Experimentally, the $e^2/2h$ plateau has been reported recently \cite{Manfra2022,Hirayama2023} and the $e^2/3h$ plateau was discovered earlier \cite{Mahalu2009}.
-We predict that if one finds the $e^2/3h$ plateau, then another possible plateau can exist at $5e^2/9h$ if the edge modes are in the coherent regime.
+We predict that if one finds the $e^2/3h$ plateau, then another possible plateau can exist at $5e^2/9h$ if the edge modes are in the unequilibrated regime.
 To figure out in which regime we are in, we can use \emph{electrical shot noise}, namely autocorrelations and crosscorrelation, at these plateaus.
-We have identified that distinct mechanisms are responsible for the existence of the shot noise in different models.
-We have found that different inequalities hold among the correlations depending on the model.
+We have identified that distinct mechanisms are responsible for the existence of shot noise in different scenarios, leading to different inequalities between them.
 Thus, our comprehensive study provides a classification of the steady state of the edge modes based on shot noise.
-Our proposal can be extended to other filling fractions and can be tested in the experiments with present day amenities.
+Our proposal can be extended to other filling fractions \cite{SMAD} and can be tested in the experiments with present day technology.